Inclusive workplaces are better for everyone - businesses, individuals, families, and communities.

 Companies in the top quartile for gender diversity are 15% more likely to have above average returns

-90% of people with disabilities rated average or better on performance compared to colleagues without disabilities
+Compared to colleagues without disabilities, people with disabilities rated 90% average or better on performance

-47% of millennials (who will make up 75% of the workforce by 2025) consider diversity and inclusion in the workplace important while looking for a job
+47% of millennials (who will make up 75% of the workforce by 2025) consider workplace diversity and inclusion important while looking for a job

 These benefits are not limited to individual businesses.
-There is a wealth of evidence to suggest that breaking down barriers to inclusivity would support a significant boom in Australia's overall economic wealth.
+There is a wealth of evidence to suggest that breaking down barriers to inclusivity will support a significant boom in Australia's overall economic wealth.

 Employment of more people with disabilities would result in a $43bn increase in Australia’s GDP

-Increasing women's participation in the workforce by 6% would add $25bn annually to Australia's GDP
+Increasing women's participation in the workforce by 6% would add $25bn to Australia's GDP each year

 Closing the gap in Aboriginal and Torres Strait Islander outcomes by 2031 would contribute $24bn to Australia's economy